Danrozen87/reacttemplate/README.md

    - **No Tailwind Merge** libraries.
    - ** Centralized Theme, style and font systems.
    - ** Use of Poppins font with Bold for headers, regular for subtitles and light for headers font weight.
-   - ** Dark Mode & Light Mode should mirror best UX practices (akin to ChatGPT’s dark/light toggle).
+   - ** Dark Mode & Light Mode should mirror best UX practices.
+Follow our established color scheme for Light and Dark mode to perfection.
    - Global CSS, fonts and styling must be part of every feature and UI component naturally with each delivery.

 4. **Vite**